 Environmentally sensitive landscapes adjoining residential areas provide important inter-urban breaks and have high social and ecological values.
 Consideration needs to be given to appropriate design and maintenance approaches that allow them to be integrated into the wider open space network.
-Natural areas need to have suitable maintenance access provided and be buffered from proposed infrastructure.
+Natural areas need to be ecologically sustainable, have appropriate fire management regimes have suitable maintenance access provided and be buffered from proposed infrastructure. and be adequately protected from indiscriminate access.

 - a) Specific design considerations include: - i.
 Guided access such as fences, gates, signage and paths and boardwalks. - ii.
-Practical means of protection for native wildlife. - iii.
+Practical means of protection for threatened species and habitats. native wildlife. - iii.
 Weed prevention and eradication. - iv.
 Groundwater control and drainage design.

-Legislative obligations for protection and environmental management need to be considered before site planning and design to achieve a balance between environmental and recreational values.
+Legislative obligations for protection and environmental management need to be considered in before site planning and design to achieve a balance between environmental and recreational values.

-For further details regarding environmental values or conservation open spaces refer to Planning scheme policy - Environmental areas and corridors.
+For Further details regarding environmental values or conservation open spaces refer to Planning scheme policy - Environmental areas and corridors.